shubhamkalsait/kubernetes-b19/README.md

 (iii)Monitoring
     Monitoring mode in Kubernetes is important because it allows you to detect and resolve issues with the cluster and its applications before they become major problems.
 It also helps you to optimize the performance of the cluster and its applications.
 Additionally, monitoring mode can help you to understand the overall health and utilization of the cluster, and to make informed decisions about scaling and resource allocation.
 (iv) Autoscaling
-    The main point of the cloud and Kubernetes is the ability to scale in the way that we can be able to add new nodes if the existing ones get full and at the same if the demand drops we should be able to delete those nodes.
-To solve this problem we can use Kubernetes auto scaler which is a component that allows us to scale the resources up .
-There are three different methods of Kubernetes autoscaling: a)Horizontal Pod Autoscaler (HPA) b)Vertical Pod Autoscaler (VPA) c)Cluster Autoscaler (CA)
+    The main point of the cloud and Kubernetes is the ability to scale in the way that we can be able to add new nodes if the existing ones get full and at the same if the demand drops we should be able to delete those nodes .
+There are three different methods of Kubernetes autoscaling: a)Horizontal Pod Autoscaler(HPA) b)Vertical Pod Autoscaler(VPA) c)Cluster Autoscaler(CA)
 (v)Load balancer
    Service discovery and load balancing Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load  balance and distribute the network traffic so that the deployment is stable.
 (vi)Multi-nodes